uyuni-project/sumaform/README_ADVANCED.md

 ## Mirror only for Server (products synchronization)

-In addition to the parameter `mirror`, which will wrap this case, you might only want to setup a mirror for server products syncronization, but not for the repositories used by sumaform during the deployment of your environment.
+In addition to the parameter `mirror`, which will wrap this case, you might only want to setup a mirror for server products synchronization, but not for the repositories used by sumaform during the deployment of your environment.
 For that use case, instead of `mirror` use `server_mounted_mirror` parameter inside the server module definition.

 ## Virtual hosts